top of page

 War Years and Pro‑Nazi Activity in Vryburg

-Following the Great Trek Centennial celebrations in 1938 and the outbreak of World War II the following year, local Jews faced intensified hostility, particularly from the Ossewabrandwag.
-Anti‑Semitism escalated as the Union of South Africa aligned with the Allies, against Nazi Germany.
+After the Great Trek centennial celebrations (1938) and the outbreak of World War II the following year, local Jews faced intensified hostility, particularly from the Ossewabrandwag.
+Antisemitism escalated as the Union of South Africa aligned with the Allies against Nazi Germany.

 In his 2021 book Hitler's South African Spies, historian Evert Kleynhans reveals that Vryburg served as a center of pro‑Nazi activity.
 The Ossewabrandwag leader Hans van Rensburg collaborated with German operatives, including Abwehr recruit Hans Rooseboom.
 After Rooseboom’s fall from favor, another German agent, Lothar Sittig—code‑named ““Felix,”—operated from Vryburg, establishing direct two‑way radio communication between South Africa and Germany.